Everyone welcome - Free of charge

 Parking is available after 5pm - first-come first-served (restrictions apply before 5pm).
 Or use one of the Kingston public car parks mapped here - Bittoms Car Park is closest.

 Professor Al-Khalili teaches and carries out his research in quantum physics at the University of Surrey.
 He currently also presents The Life Scientific on BBC Radio 4 on Tuesday morning, where he interviews prominent scientists about their life and work.
 He has presented a number of science documentaries on television, including, Atom(2007), The Secret Life of Chaos (2009), Chemistry A Volatile History (2010), which was nominated for a Bafta, Everything and Nothing (2011), and Shock and Awe: The Story of Electricity (2011).
 He has also written popular science and history of science books that have been translated so far into over twenty languages.
 These include: Holes, Wormholes and Time Machines, and Pathfinders: The Golden Age of Arabic Science.

 Jim Al-Khalili is a trustee of the British Science Association and advises the Royal Society.
 In 2008, he became the youngest ever recipient of the Royal Society’s Michael Faraday prize for science communication and in 2011 won the Institute of Physics Kelvin Medal.
 In 2008, he received an OBE for his science communication work.
 He was appointed President of the British Humanist Association in January 2013.

 South West London Humanists

-Our regular meetings are free and held on the last Monday of the month.
-They're well attended and sociable, and usually take place upstairs at The Old Ship Pub, King Street, Richmond.
-We also have activities in Kingston and Twickenham.
-You don't have to be a paid-up member or to join anything in order to take part in what we do.
+Our regular meetings are held on the first Tuesday of the month.
+They're well attended and sociable, and usually take place in The Vestry Hall in Richmond.
+We also have monthly activities in Kingston and Twickenham.
+You don't need to join anything in order to take part in what we do.
 You're welcome simply to come along, meet like-minded people, and discover more.